rubymonolith/nopassword/README.md

 ## OAuth Authorizations

-NoPassword includes OAuth controllers for Google and Apple.
+NoPassword includes OAuth controllers for Google, Apple, and GitHub.
 Create a controller that inherits from the OAuth controller:

 ```ruby
 # app/controllers/google_authorizations_controller.rb